🧠 Cognitive Block

 The Problem We All Recognize

 The revision has taken three hours.
 We have read the same paragraph eleven times.
 We changed "quickly" to "rapidly" and then back to "quickly."
-Something still feels wrong, but we cannot name it.
+Something still feels wrong.
+We cannot name it.

-This experience is remarkably common.
-Writers spend nearly half their total writing time on revision, yet output quality plateaus after just a few editing passes.[1]
-The research reveals a troubling pattern: additional revision time produces diminishing returns.
-We keep editing while quality flatlines.
+This feeling is very common.
+Writers spend nearly half their writing time on revision.
+But output quality plateaus after just a few editing passes.[1]
+The research shows a worrying pattern.
+More revision time gives less and less return.
+We keep editing while quality stays flat.

-The core problem lies elsewhere: we lack a fundamental capacity, the ability to recognize when our writing is done.
-We have no internal measuring stick.
-Without one, we edit in circles, hoping that the next pass will finally feel complete.
+The core problem is elsewhere.
+We lack a basic skill: knowing when our writing is done.
+We have no inner yardstick.
+Without one, we edit in circles.
+We hope the next pass will finally feel complete.
 It rarely does.

-This article offers what most of us are missing: objective, research-backed criteria for recognizing completion.
+This article offers what most of us are missing: clear, research-backed rules for seeing when we are done.

 What Is Completion Recognition Failure?

-Completion recognition failure is the inability to accurately assess when a piece of writing has met its intended purpose and is ready for its audience.
-Unlike perfectionism, which involves an emotional attachment to unattainable standards, completion recognition failure is a metacognitive gap: we lack the internal criteria to evaluate "done."[2]
+Completion awareness failure is the inability to gauge when a piece has met its purpose and is ready for its reader.
+Unlike perfectionism, which is tied to standards that are too high, completion awareness failure is a metacognitive gap.
+We lack the inner rules to judge "done."[2]

-This distinction matters because different problems require different solutions.
+This matters because different problems need different fixes.

 Completion Recognition Failure Perfectionism

-Cannot identify what "done" looks like Knows what "done" looks like but it's unachievable
+Cannot find what "done" looks like Knows what "done" looks like but it's unachievable

 Missing evaluation criteria Has criteria, but they're impossibly high